meshellg/shiny-bassoon/content/posts/2018-12-19-book-riots-2019-read-harder-challenge.markdown

   10. **A translated book written by and/or translated by a woman**

     * ✔ Decent into the Night by Edem Awumey (Winner of the [Governor Generals Literary Award](https://ggbooks.ca/descent-into-night), written in French and translated by Phyllis Aronoff & Howard Scott.)
-    * Things We Lost in the Fire by Mariana Enríquez (Argentina, translated from Spanish by Megan McDowell)
     * Sanaaq by Mitiarjuk Nappaaluk (written in inuktitut, translated Bernard Saladin d’Anglure)
     * The Life-Changing Manga of Tidying Up: A Magical Story. by Marie Kondo and Yuka Uramoto, trans. from the Japanese by Cathy Hirano
     * Visitation by Jenny Erpenbeck, Susan Bernofsky (Translator)